Olu-Francis/Olu-Francis/README.md

 - 👋 Hi, I’m @Olu-Francis
-- 👀 I’m interested in ethnical hacking
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning ADSE
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on Gray hat hacking
+- 💞️ I’m looking to collaborate on projects related to web development
 - 📫 How to reach me @08128824386

 <!---